LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

 - can only pass initialized worklist guard
 - problem when no molformula
 - add date column
+- integration graph normalized y-Axis of all gases

 # Documentation
 - for _import profiles_